div40/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A rock paper scissors game using VanillaJS
+A rock paper scissors game using HTMl, CSS and JS.